Documentation

 Indicator Series

 When a backtest finishes, the Test results view in the IDE renders charts of your run.
-Indicator series let your strategy attach extra time series — moving averages, RSI, MACD histograms, custom signals — to those charts so your indicators show up next to the OHLCV candles, in their own panes, or per-symbol on multi-symbol runs.
-Populate series from on_finish or earlier callbacks as described in Strategy lifecycle.
+Indicator series let you attach extra time series you computed yourself — moving averages, RSI, MACD histograms, custom signals — to those charts so they show up next to the OHLCV candles, in their own panes, or per-symbol on multi-symbol runs.

 How it works

-1. While your strategy runs, you compute one or more indicator series (a list of {"time": ..., "value": ...} rows).
+1. You compute one or more indicator series (e.g. SMA from closes, RSI from your formula) as a list of {"time": ..., "value": ...} rows.

 2. You add each series to a ChartIndicatorSeries collection with display options (which pane, line vs. histogram, optional name/color/symbol).